CrunchyData/postgres-operator/internal/controller/postgrescluster/instance.md

 ### Logic Map

-With this, the grid below shows the expected replica count value, depending on the the values.
+With this, the grid below shows the expected replica count value, depending on the values.
 Below, the letters represent the following:

 M = StartupInstance matches the instance name